-Currently, commercial law is a branch of civil law that regulates business entities and/or entrepreneurs, as well as economic activities developed jointly with entrepreneurs or other customers (Hasyim, 2023)4.
+Currently, commercial law is a branch of civil law that regulates business entities and/or entrepreneurs, as well as economic activities developed jointly with entrepreneurs or other customers (Hasyim, 2023).

-In this general concept of Commercial Law we can distinguish different parts (Sumadi, 2019)4:
+In this general concept of Commercial Law we can distinguish different parts (Sumadi, 2019):

-- a.
-Entrepreneur: rights, duties and obligations
+- Entrepreneur: rights, duties and obligations

 - b.
 Company Law

 - c.
 Contract

 - d.
 Trading securities

 - e.
 Bankruptcy Law

 - f.
 Competition Law and Industrial Property

 As a rule of law, all types of actions, including corporate behavior in the digital era, must comply with statutory regulations.
+In this case, digitalization gives greater power to customers and makes business people think about how to win the market (Jannah, M. 2021).
 Indonesia already has laws and regulations that can be used to defend the rights of consumers and corporate actors, but these regulations were created long before digitalization so they are no longer able to balance human life which is always changing.
 Failure to update consumer protection laws makes law enforcement more difficult for consumers and corporate actors who suffer losses.